FaraB-AID/Misc-Scripts/Zipped-Scripts/README.md

 All the replacement text is filled in by the user after uploading the script.
 The **SHARED** tab has a list of variables to fill in and instructions on how to do so.

-## Stats and Killbot
-Uses the stat menu to track the classic D&D style attributes (STR, DEX, CON, INT, WIS, CHA).
-Assigns your attributes randomly (from 8 to 12) on startup.
-Choosing a profession via the scenario prompt can give you additional stat modifiers.

-Uses a hidden catnip 3.0 character sheet to descriptively inform the AI how good each of your attributes are.

-Uses KillBot to give you experience points, and has an increasing exp requirement for leveling up.
-Leveling up gives you more stat buy points.

-## Universitas Arcanorum (formerly Spell Schools)
-This script has evolved from its original purpose into a custom script for RogueSphinx's Universitas Arcanorum scenario.
-I will eventually update with everything it does, but it's still WIP.

-Uses the skill menu to track your skills in the classic D&D spell schools (abjuration, etc).
-Each spell school has a 33% chance to start at 1 or 2.
-The others start at 0.
-Specializing in a school via the scenario prompt can give you additional skill modifiers.

-Uses a hidden catnip 3.0 floating character sheet to descriptively inform the AI how skilled you are in each spell school.

-Uses a custom WI replacer to swap out the first (dummy) WI with a spellbook.
-Whenever that spellbook WI is triggered, another script replaces it with a catnip 3.0-formatted floating spellbook that appears just behind the A/N.

-Uses KillBot to give you experience points, and has an increasing exp requirement for leveling up.
-Leveling up gives you more skill buy points.

 ## Editor's Note
 Implements the "/en", "/hang", "/editor", and "display" commands.